luisferpl/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Human Activity Recognition Using Smartphones Data Set

-The script run_analysis.R of this project works of the following form:
+The script run_analysis.R of this project works as follows:

 1. Sets the working directory.
 2. Reads the list of all features.